hectorm/hblock/README.md

 This shell script, designed for Unix-like systems, generates a [hosts file](http://man7.org/linux/man-pages/man5/hosts.5.html) based on [popular and reputable sources](#sources).

 ## What is this for?
-To prevent your system from connecting to domains who serve ads, tracking scripts and malware.
+To prevent your system from connecting to domains that serve ads, tracking scripts and malware.
 This will increase the security of your system and save bandwidth.

 ## Usage
 Run latest version from GitHub: